This easy, five-ingredient Thai Curry Soup with Pumpkin is made with creamy coconut milk and fragrant Thai spices.

 Your spoon is waiting.

-Vegan Thai Curry Soup with Pumpkin
+Thai Curry and Coconut Pumpkin Soup

 - Heat a medium stock pot over medium-high heat and spray with cooking spray.
 Add Thai red curry paste and, using a wooden spoon, gently heat for about 30 seconds.